DanielNikkari/bitly_clones/bitly_clone_javascript2/README.md

-# JavaScript Oak Bit.ly clone
+# Bit.ly clone made using JavaScript Node Express utilizing Postgres as the database

+## Compose the application by navigating to the directory with **docker-compose.yml** and running `docker-compose up --build`